tremho/MistLift/README.md

 _CLI tools and structured project support for easy-access cloud development_

-MistLift [@tremho/mist-lift at npm](https://www.npmjs.com/package/@tremho/mist-lift) is an OpenSource project aimed at providing an easy and seamless platform for developers to quickly develop cloud services locally and then migrating to cloud with a simple and lightweight Command Line API that avoids some of the more intimidating aspects of using larger frameworks for such purposes.
+MistLift, aka [@tremho/mist-lift at npm](https://www.npmjs.com/package/@tremho/mist-lift) is an OpenSource project aimed at providing an easy and seamless platform for developers to quickly develop cloud services locally and then migrating to cloud with a simple and lightweight Command Line API that avoids some of the more intimidating aspects of using larger frameworks for such purposes.